khushi-paldiwal/project/README.md

 - **Blade Templates**: Laravel's templating engine for dynamic views.
 - **Eloquent ORM**: Laravel's elegant ORM for database interactions.

+## Contributors to the project

+-Khushi: ContactController.php and ContactPolicy.php
+-Akshay: Models and Migrations
+-Janav: Routes (web.php) and Ideation of project
+-Netal: Contacts in Views of the project + CSS
+-Pratyush: Layouts in Views of the project + CSS

 ## Setup Instructions

 1. Clone the repository: